 The Crayola Experience™ - Lehigh Valley

 Ever wondered how Crayola makes its crayons?
 See it right before your eyes at The Crayola Experience™, an interactive discovery center for children and adults.
 Explore the magic of light and color and experiment with innovative art techniques at this playful museum.
-With younger visitors in mind, Crayola added The Color Park, a section of the factory for preschoolers, which includes a ball play area and a soft play area for children ages two and under.
+With younger visitors in mind, Crayola added Toddler Town, a section of the factory for preschoolers, which includes a giant pegboard and ball maze.
 Creativity is encouraged at the Crayola Experience™, especially at the Wrap It Up! attraction where visitors design unique and personalized crayons and labels.

 Yuengling® Brewery - Upstate PA